Robust Multivariate Time-Series Forecasting: Adversarial Attacks and Defense Mechanisms: Related Work

+{\bf Deep Forecasting Models.} The recent decades have witnessed a tremendous progress in DNN-based forecasting models.
+Given the temporal dependency of time series data, RNN and CNN-based architectures have been proved a success for time series forecasting tasks, see ~\citet{rangapuram2018deep,lim2020recurrent,wang2019deep,salinas2020deepar} and \citet{oord2016wavenet,bai2018empirical} respectively.
+To model the uncertainty, various probabilistic models have been proposed from distributional outputs \citep{salinas2020deepar,de2020normalizing,rangapuram2018deep} to distribution-free quantile-based outputs \citep{park2022learning, gasthaus2019probabilistic, kan2022multivariate}.
+In multivariate cases, \citet{salinas2019high} generalized DeepAR~\citep{salinas2020deepar} to multivariate cases and adopted low-rank Gaussian copula process to tackle the high-dimensionality challenge.

 {\bf Adversarial Attack.} Despite its success in various tasks, deep neural network is especially vulnerable to adversarial attacks~\citep{szegedy2013intriguing} in the sense that even imperceptible adversarial noise can lead to completely different prediction.
 In computer vision, many adversarial attack schemes have been proposed.
 See \citet{goodfellow2014explaining,madry2018towards} for attacking image classifiers and \citet{dai2018adversarial} for attacking graph structured data.
-In the field of time series, there is much less literature and even so, most existing studies on adversarial robustness of MTS models \citep{mode2020adversarial,harford2020adversarial} are restricted to regression and classification settings, which do not extend straightforwardly to forecasting with auto-regressive structures.
-Alternatively, \citet{yoon2022robust} studied adversarial attacks to probabilistic forecasting models as well as their defense mechanisms.
-However, these studies are restricted to univariate setting and cannot be extended to MTS setting with new potential threat of stealth, indirect attack as mentioned above.\\
+In the field of time series, there is much less literature and even so, most existing studies on adversarial robustness of MTS models \citep{mode2020adversarial,harford2020adversarial} are restricted to regression and classification settings.
+Alternatively, \citet{yoon2022robust} studied both adversarial attacks to probabilistic forecasting models, which is only restricted to univariate settings.

-{\bf Adversarial Robustness and Certification.} The existence of adversarial attack significantly harms the performance of deep neural network.
-Thus, an extensive body of work has been devoted to quantify model robustness and many quantification algorithms were proposed, among which are \textit{Fast-Lin/Fast-Lip}~\citep{weng2018towards} that recursively compute local Lipschitz constant of a neural network, \textit{PROVEN}~\citep{weng2019proven} that certifies robustness in a probabilistic approach and \textit{DeepZ}~\citep{singh2018fast} that is based on abstract interpretation.
-To enhance model robustness, adversarial training and robust training are two popular techniques.
-In adversarial training~\citep{madry2018towards,wong2020fast}, a neural network is trained on the adversarial examples instead of the original ones; As for robust training, one trains the model by simultaneously minimizing the loss and maximizing certified robustness~\citep{weng2018towards,wong2018provable}.\\